theolivenbaum/resin/README.md

 # Resin

-This is a combination of three things:
+Resin is a combination of two things:

-- A vector database where the key is a 64-bit vector (that may or may not translate into a string) and the payload is a list of Int64's.
+- A vector database where the key is a 64-bit vector (that may or may not translate into a string, it's up to you) and the payload is a list of Int64's.
-- A remote execution node that stores lists of Int64 and where the key is a Int64 and that also accepts query expressions that define set operations to be performed over the payload before being returned over the wire to the client.
+- A remote execution node that stores lists of Int64 where the key is a Int64 and that also accepts query expressions that define set operations instead of keys.
-- A key/value store.

-On this a language model framework has been built.
-It carries a HTTP API that lets you:
+On this architecture a language model framework has been built that carries a HTTP API that lets you:

 - read and write documents (in any format, JSON included out-of-the-box)
 - create embeddings/language models from text
 - query a model in dynamic (structured) or natural language
-- get intents from utterances
+- get intents from utterances (i.e. map phrases to keys)
 - build custom models in new vector spaces, based on previous models
 - plug in your own reader/writer logic

+Included out-of-the-box is a web GUI where you can

+- query collections of documents with natural or structured queries
+- create slices of existing collections

+and a HTTP API that let you

+- create new collections
+- query naturally/structured over HTTP with content type negotiation

-The models included out-of-the-box are:
+The models included are:

 ## Bag-of-characters model